Blog

 Emotional Recovery and Cognitive Changes After Stroke

-Secondary Stroke Prevention
+Secondary Stroke Prevention at Home

 The period after a first stroke is the highest-risk window for a subsequent stroke.
 Approximately one in four stroke survivors will have another stroke, and secondary strokes are often more severe.
-Secondary stroke prevention is therefore a clinical priority throughout the recovery period — not an afterthought.
+Secondary stroke prevention is therefore a clinical priority throughout recovery — not an afterthought.

-In-home care supports secondary prevention by:
+In-home stroke recovery care supports secondary prevention by:

 • Ensuring antiplatelet and anticoagulant medications are taken consistently and on schedule